jerous86/nimqt/README.md

 	txt.connect(SIGNAL "highlighted(const QUrl &)", txt, SLOT "on_viewer_highlighted(const QUrl &)")
 	```
 - `inheritQObject(Foo, QObject)` creates a new function `newFoo()` that can be used to create a `ptr Foo` instance.
+- `connect` can also connect to a functor.
+The syntax is very similar: `connect(object, SIGNAL "signalName", functor)`.
+    An example of that can be found in `examples/hello.nim`.

 ### Layout DSL